ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/unity_packages/mali_metrics.md

     If you don’t see this chart, select **Profiler Modules** and enable **Mali System Metrics**.

-1. Click the record button to start collecting data from the device.
+2. Click the record button to start collecting data from the device.
 You’ll see the charts populating as the game runs.
-Play the game on the device until you get to a scene you want to analyze, perhaps where you know the FPS drops or the game slows down.
+Play the game on the device until you get to a scene you want to analyze, perhaps where you know the frames per second (FPS) drops or the game slows down.
 When you’ve finished, click the button again to stop recording.

     The Mali System Metrics chart displays a high-level overview of how the GPU distributed its processing load:

-     1. GPU Cycles - Indicates the overall GPU processing load requested by the application.
+     -  GPU Cycles - Indicates the overall GPU processing load requested by the application.
 The counter increments every clock cycle that the GPU has any pending workload active, queued or stalled.

-    1. Vertex and Compute Cycles - The number of cycles where the GPU was busy computing one of the following: vertex shaders, tessellation shaders, geometry shaders, fixed function tiling, or compute shaders.
+    -  Vertex and Compute Cycles - The number of cycles where the GPU was busy computing one of the following: vertex shaders, tessellation shaders, geometry shaders, fixed function tiling, or compute shaders.

-    1. Fragment Cycles - The number of cycles where the GPU calculates any type of fragment shader operation.
+    -  Fragment Cycles - The number of cycles where the GPU calculates any type of fragment shader operation.
 This counter increments every clock cycle where the GPU has any workload present in the fragment queue.
 For most content there are orders of magnitude more fragments than vertices, so this counter will usually be the highest processing load.

-    1. Shader Core Cycles – The number of cycles where the shader core is processing any workload.
+    -  Shader Core Cycles – The number of cycles where the shader core is processing any workload.
 Workloads could be arithmetic, texture, or load/store operations.

         ![Mali System Metrics in the Unity Profiler](unity_mali_system_metrics.png "Figure 5.
 Mali System Metrics in the Unity Profiler")

-1. Select the chart to see more detailed metrics for the currently selected frame.
+3. Select the chart to see more detailed metrics for the currently selected frame.
 For descriptions of each metric, hover over the name to see a tooltip or refer to Unity's [Metrics Guide](https://docs.unity3d.com/Packages/com.unity.profiling.systemmetrics.mali@1.0/manual/metrics-guide.html).

      ![Detailed GPU Metrics in the Unity Profiler](unity_mali_metrics_list.png "Figure 6.
 Detailed GPU Metrics in the Unity Profiler")